equinor/ecalc/docs/drafts/next.draft.md

 ## Breaking changes

-- Chart curves must have non-increasing head as rate increases.
-Curves that violate this are now rejected during model validation instead of being accepted with a warning.

 ### Compressor calculations

 - Compressor calculations now validate PH flash results more strictly.
 Existing models that previously completed with invalid or non-physical PH flash states may now fail or report invalid compressor/capacity results instead.